rafiazman/platfom-test-se/README.md

 - What is missing?
 - What should be cleaned up?

+We will be supporting this for a long time so we need to ensure that the code is in a state that this can be acheived.
 ## Requirements

 - This test needs .net core 3.1+ to run which you can download from [here](https://dotnet.microsoft.com/download).